uber/cadence/docs/06_javaclient/02_workflow_interface.md

     @SignalMethod
     void retryNow();

+    @SignalMethod
+    void abandon();
 }
 ```

 We recommended that you use a single value type argument for workflow methods.
-This way, adding new arguments as fields to the value type is a backwards-compatible change.
+In this way, adding new arguments as fields to the value type is a backwards-compatible change.